0Xiaohei0/LocalAIVtuber/README.md

 ## FAQ:

+- NameError: name '_in_projection' is not defined

+You cannot enable gpt sovits and rvc at the same time, some of their modules have conflict.

 - UnboundLocalError: local variable 'response' referenced before assignment

   If you cloned this repo, you maybe missing model files for gpt-sovits, which will be in the zip folder in the [releases](https://github.com/0Xiaohei0/LocalAIVtuber/releases) section.